-If the temperature drops below 28 degrees, the students will not be outdoors.
+If the temperature drops below 28 degrees and there is precipitation, the students will not be outdoors.
 Wind chill factors will also be taken into consideration.
 If it is below 28 degrees and/or raining before school begins, students will come into the cafeteria.
 Please have your children dress appropriately for the weather.
 They should have gloves and warm coats for cold days.